Dana Eveland: Baltimore Orioles

 He was traded from the Dodgers to the Baltimore Orioles on December 8, 2011.
 Eveland was designated for assignment on March 29, 2012.
 He was called up from Triple-A Norfolk on July 26.

 Hanwha Eagles

 On December 16, 2012, Eveland signed with the Hanwha Eagles in the KBO League for the 2013 season.

 New York Mets

 Eveland signed a minor league contract with the New York Mets on February 18, 2014.
+On June 1, the Mets selected Eveland's contract, adding him to their active roster.
+In 30 appearances for New York, he posted a 1-1 record and 2.63 ERA with 27 strikeouts and one save across 27 1/3 innings pitched.
+On October 31, Eveland was removed from the 40-man roster and sent outright to the Triple-A Las Vegas 51s; he subsequently rejected the assignment and elected free agency.

 Boston Red Sox

 Eveland agreed to a minor league contract with the Boston Red Sox on January 21, 2015.
 The deal was officially announced eight days later.
 On June 5, Eveland opted out of his minor league deal.

 Atlanta Braves

 Eveland signed a minor league deal with the Atlanta Braves on June 7, 2015.
 He was assigned to the Triple–A Gwinnett Braves.
 He was designated for assignment along with Nick Masset on July 5 to create room for David Carpenter, whose contract was purchased and Arodys Vizcaíno, who was activated from the restricted list.